 I am no different than you.
 We both have faith in either ourselves or a higher power.
 The difference may be who is willing to put in the sustained work over a long period of time.

 With man this is impossible, not with God, ALL things are possible with God-Mark 10:27

 Expect tests and trials.

 Make small goals and then bigger goals.
-See yourself dropping a few seconds or minutes here and there.
+In addition, see yourself dropping a few seconds or minutes here and there.
 It will become more attainable as time goes on.

 Kenny Foster, a former member of the US Army World Class Athlete Program went from 2:29:59 to 2:19:49.

 Kenny was much better than I was coming into the Army WCAP.
 I was “only” a 2.43.36 marathoner with a 51.51 10-mile best.
-10 months later I was a 2:19:35 marathoner.
-Commitment, not interest, brought me to that time.
+That being said, 10 months later I was a 2:19:35 marathoner.
+So, commitment, not interest, brought me to that time.

-Kenny was accepted in mid-2009 and broke the sub-2:20 marathon barrier at the 2011 California International Marathon finishing with a time of 2.19.49.
+Kenny was accepted in mid-2009 and broke the sub-2:20 marathon barrier.
+He ran this time at the 2011 California International Marathon finishing with a time of 2.19.49.

 He narrowly missed qualifying for the 2012 US Olympic Marathon Trials.
 Kenny needed a 2:19:00 or faster to earn a spot.